Restoring in-stream habitat by re-snagging the River Murray

 Riverland communities are closely connected to the River Murray and rely on it for economic, social, cultural and recreational well-being.
 Over time, the health of the River Murray has been significantly affected by river regulation, de-snagging, overuse of water resources and drought.
 A re-snagging project has begun to rebuild in-stream woody habitat to restore the ecology of the River Murray and support local fish populations.
-What are snags?

 ‘Snags’ are in-stream woody habitat that may be made up of tree root masses, trunks or limbs.
 Snags naturally form when trees fall into the river following strong winds, flooding or drought.
 Snags create variation in stream flow required by native fish, and provide habitat for a range of aquatic wildlife including native fish, macro-invertebrates and crustaceans.
 Snags are favoured habitats for native fishes providing suitable conditions for breeding, feeding, shelter and rest.
 They also play a critical role in providing a place for bacteria, algae and micro-organisms to grow.